8. Cheshire & Merseyside

 There is also a “vision” for Whiston Hospital to be the single hyper-acute provider for stroke care, and a potential downgrade of one of three high acuity paediatric units.

-In June 2017 the HSJ reported on discussions between NHS Improvement and NHS England on what certain STP areas will be required to do to enable them to spend less money and remain within a budget known as a 'control total' for 2017/18.
+In June 2017 the HSJ reported on discussions between NHS Improvement and NHS England on what the 14 CCG areas with the highest over-spend will be required to do to enable them to spend less money and remain within a budget known as a 'control total' for 2017/18.
 The target areas include three areas of Cheshire - East Cheshire, Vale Royal and South Cheshire.
 The measures under discussion include the following:

 - Stopping prescriptions for some items, as suggested by NHS Clinical Commissioners earlier this year.